DipHE Diagnostic ImagingSouthwark Campus

 - Professional development through contract learning

-The course equips you with key skills that will enable you to perform as an assistant practitioner.
-You may elect to further develop through a bridging module which allows access to the BSc (Hons) Diagnostic Radiography course.
+This course will equip you with the skills you need to perform as an assistant practitioner.
+You might choose to develop these further through a bridging module which allows access to the BSc (Hons) Diagnostic Radiography course.

 Teaching and learning

-Assessment methods vary for each module and are specified in each module guide.
+Throughout the course, assessment methods vary for each module: they’re specified in each module guide.
 Content, knowledge and understanding is assessed through coursework and/or clinical competencies.
 Coursework can take many forms based on the practical or theoretical content of the modules.
+Work is assessed by:

 |Lectures and seminars||Self-directed study||Work-based placements|